Overview

 }

-The Reactive Network provides filtering criteria based on the originating contract's chain ID, address, and all four topics.
+Reactive Network provides filtering criteria based on the origin contract's chain ID, address, and all four topics.

 REACTIVE_IGNORE